thijsfranck/discord-app-example/README.md

 ## Usage

-The bot requires a Discord bot token to run.
-This token can be provided as an environment variable:
+Once you have pulled the Docker image, you can run the bot using the following command:

 ```bash
 docker run -e DISCORD_TOKEN=your_token ghcr.io/thijsfranck/discord-app-example:latest
 ```

+> [!IMPORTANT]
+> The bot requires a Discord bot token to run.
+You can create a new bot and obtain a token from the [Discord Developer Portal](https://discord.com/developers/applications).
+>
+> Your token should have the `bot` scope.
+Do not share your token with anyone.

 ## Development